temporalio/edu-errstrat-java-code/demos/error-progagation/README.md

 # Cross-Language Error Propagation Demo

-This demo demonstrates Temporal's ability to preserve stack traces across process and SDK language boundaries. emporal uses a single Protobuf to represent failures, which simplifies the process of preserving stack traces across process and SDK language boundaries.
+This demo demonstrates Temporal's ability to preserve stack traces across process and SDK language boundaries.
+Temporal uses a single Protobuf to represent failures, which simplifies the process of preserving stack traces across process and SDK language boundaries.